Exclusive - Bain, Hellman, Thoma Bravo compete for Riverbed: sources

-Bain Capital LLC, Hellman & Friedman LLC and Thoma Bravo LLC are among the private equity firms vying for Riverbed Technology Inc, a network equipment maker with a market capitalization of $3.1 billion, according to people familiar with the matter.
+Bain Capital LLC, Hellman & Friedman LLC and Thoma Bravo LLC are among the private equity firms vying for Riverbed Technology Inc RVBD.O, a network equipment maker with a market capitalisation of $3.1 billion (1.97 billion pounds), according to people familiar with the matter.

 The buyout firms submitted expressions of interest for Riverbed this week, the people said.
 The San Francisco-based company is preparing to send more detailed information to prospective buyers in the coming weeks, the people added.